jsture/RPSP/README.md

 # pro-hormone-predictor

-This program predicts whether a secreted gene has prohormone activity based on the number of trypsin cleavage sites it contains.
+This program predicts whether a secreted gene has prohormone activity based on the number of cleavage sites it contains.

 ## Finding Secreted Genes